azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 The AES-OCB algorithm is highly parallelizable, provable secure and can be efficiently implemented in software and hardware providing high performance.

-Furthermore OCB Mode {{OCB}} for AES {{AES}} provides a high performance, constant-time AEAD alternative to existing and deployed block-cipher modes without the need for special plattform specific instructions.
+Furthermore OCB Mode {{OCB}} for AES {{AES}} provides a high performance, single-pass, constant-time AEAD alternative to existing and deployed block-cipher modes without the need for special plattform specific instructions.

 Authenticated encryption, in addition to providing confidentiality for the plaintext that is encrypted, provides a way to check its integrity and authenticity.
 Authenticated